Class Schedules & Events

 We do occasionally experience snow days where classes have to be cancelled.
 In such an event, notifications will be made via group email messages, posts to our Facebook page, and tweets from our Twitter account (@NHMEorg).
 In addition, if the local public schools (Tecumseh or Ann Arbor) close due to bad weather, NHME will also cancel classes.
 Please understand that cancelled classes may or may not be rescheduled, and tuition (participation fees) may or may not be prorated or refunded during weather cancellations.
 NHME as a non-profit operates on the thinnest of margins to stay affordable.
 Even if a class or performance gets snowed out, NHME still must pay all the usual expenses for hosting an event or rehearsal.
 Thanks for your support!

 We hold a Winter Concert performance every year during the second or third week of December.
-This year, our 21st annual Winter Concert will be Wednesday, December 9th, 2020 at the Tecumseh Center for the Arts (pending approvals).
+This year, our 21st annual Winter Concert will be Wednesday, December 9th, 2020 at the Donald S. Dobrosky Sr. & Katherine O. Johnson Community Resource Center.
 Start time is 7:00pm.

 We also hold an annual Spring Concert performance the second or third week in May.
 Our next Spring Concert date is tentatively May 19th, 2021 at the Tecumseh Center for the Arts.
 Showtime is 7:00pm.